CAPS-UMU/riscv-isa-sim/README.md

    - Scalar accesses: the address in hexadecimal is printed preceded by a space, and then the size in decimal is printed separated by a space.
    - Vector contiguous and strided accesses: the size in decimal is printed preceded by `s`, then the number of elements accessed in decimal preceded by `e`, then the address in hexadecimal of the first accessed element preceded by a space.
 If the stride is different than zero, it will be included in decimal after the first address, preceded by the character `+`.
    - Vector indexed accesses: the size in decimal is printed preceded by `s`, then the number of elements accessed in decimal preceded by `e`, then the list of addresses in hexadecimal accessed by the instruction, preceded by a space and separating each element with a comma (`,`).

- - The destination address for branches and jumps is listed as the offset in decimal with respect to the current instruction preceded by the letter `t`..
+ - The destination address for branches and jumps is listed as the offset in decimal with respect to the current instruction preceded by the letter `t`.
 If the instruction is a taken branch, the character `*` will be added after the address.

 Registers are encoded as integers in decimal.
 Values 0 to 31 correspond to RISC-V registers `x0` to `x31`, values 32 to 63 correspond to registers `f0` to `f31` and values 64 to 95 correspond to registers `v0` to `v31`.
 Note that scalar and vector instructions are differentiated only by the registers that they access.